Skip to Content Skip to Header Navigation

-Torque - Questions 3 Help
+Torque - help3

 The amount of torque experienced by an object depends upon the amount of force applied to the object, the direction of the force, and the distance that the line of force is from the axis of rotation.